hupili/python-for-data-and-media-communication-gitbook/session-S2018.md

-# Fall 2018 offering of the course
+# Spring 2018 offering of the course

 ## Teaching team